Random dynamics on real and complex projective surfaces: Measure rigidity

-\begin{rem} Theorem \ref{thm:rigidity} can be extended to the case of singular analytic subsets $Y$, after minor adjustments of the proof, because $\mu$ cannot charge its singular locus. \end{rem}

-It is natural to expect that the positive entropy assumption in Theorem~\ref{thm:rigidity} could be replaced by a much weaker assumption, namely, ``{\emph{$\mu$ gives no mass to proper Zariski closed subsets}}''.
-In full generality this seems to exceed the scope of techniques of this paper, however we are able to deal with a special case.
+\begin{vlongue} \begin{rem} Theorem \ref{thm:rigidity} can be extended to the case of singular analytic subsets $Y$, after minor adjustments of the proof, because $\mu$ cannot charge its singular locus. \end{rem} \end{vlongue} It is natural to expect that the positive entropy assumption in Theorem~\ref{thm:rigidity} could be replaced by a much weaker assumption, namely, ``{\emph{$\mu$ gives no mass to proper Zariski closed subsets}}''. \begin{vlongue} In full generality this seems to exceed the scope of techniques of this paper, however we are able to deal with a special case. \end{vlongue} \begin{vcourte} We are able to deal with the following special case, which shows that the stiffness Theorem \ref{thm:stiffness_real} takes a particularly strong form when $\supp(\nu)$ contains a Kummer example \end{vcourte}

 \begin{thm} Let $f$ be a Kummer example on a compact K\"ahler surface $X$.
 Let $\mu$ be an atomless, $f$-invariant, and ergodic probability measure that is supported on a totally real, real analytic surface $Y\subset X$.
 If $g\in \Aut(X)$ preserves $\mu$, then: \begin{enumerate}[\em (a)] \item either $\mu$ is absolutely continuous with respect to $\vol_Y$; \item or $\langle f, g \rangle$ is virtually isomorphic to $\Z$. \end{enumerate} \end{thm}